Perfect Tips Of Growing Rosemary In A Container

 Certain varieties of aphids are also attracted to the herb.
 Powdery mildew, a fungal ailment that appears as a thin, whitish layer of mycelium on the needle-like leaves, is your primary concern.
 Make sure you don't overwater to avoid an infection.

-Rosemary can be picked at virtually any time of year, though it thrives in the spring and summer.
-And just before the plant blooms, the leaves are at their most tasty and aromatic.
+Rosemary can be picked at any time of year, though it thrives in the spring and summer.
+And just before the plant blooms, the leaves are most tasty and aromatic.

 Health Benefits Of Rosemary

 Rosemary has a long history of culinary and fragrant usage and traditional herbal and Ayurvedic medical applications.